nikolashn/basque/README.md

 ## Installation
 You will need a C compiler and GNU make.
 Edit config.mk to set compiler and other compilation options.

-Run the following command in the basque directory (might need to be run as root):
+Run the following command in the root directory (might need to be run as root user):
 ```
 make install
 ```